Estimated Tax

 Where It Appears in a Real Tax Workflow

 Estimated tax becomes relevant during the year, before the annual Tax Return is filed.
-The taxpayer makes periodic payments based on expected tax and later reports those payments on Form 1040.
-These payments are then compared with the final Tax Liability.
+The taxpayer uses the Form 1040-ES workflow to make periodic payments based on expected tax and later reports those payments on Form 1040.
+Those payments are then compared with the final Tax Liability, and Form 2210 can become relevant if the prepayment pattern was too low or too uneven.

 Practical Example